blitz-js/blitz/.github/PULL_REQUEST_TEMPLATE.md

 Please check if your PR fulfills the following requirements:

 - [ ] Tests for the changes have been added (for bug fixes / features)
-- [ ] Build (`yarn build`) was run locally and any changes were pushed
-- [ ] Lint has passed locally and any fixes were made for failures
 - [ ] Code Coverage stayed the same or increased

 ## Pull request type